-We have made some changes to the timetable for the day, to accommodate our speakers.
-The day will start 30 minutes earlier at 9.20am, with Registration and morning coffee available from 8.50am.
-The AGM will take place just after lunch, at 2.00pm.
-The Dinner in the evening will start slightly earlier: Reception at 6.30pm, Dinner at 7.15pm.
-The new timetable is set out in full below.
+The conference starts at 9.20am, with Registration and morning coffee available from 8.50am, and runs through to 5.30pm.
+The AGM will take place just after lunch, at 1.45pm to 2.15pm.
+The Dinner in the evening will start slightly earlier: Reception at 6.00pm, Dinner at 7.15pm.
+The timetable is set out in full below.

 From 8.50am Registration and Tea/Coffee

 9.20am Welcome from Gareth Brahams, ELA Chair; BDBF LLP

 9.30am Plenary session: How should employment law respond to the gig economy and labour market casualisation?

 Plenary session: How should employment law respond to the gig economy and labour market casualisation?

 FINAL SPEAKER ANNOUNCED: we are delighted that Will Hutton has just agreed to join our panel.
 Details below.

 Whilst we await the outcome of the Taylor Review and the General Election, ELA, with assistance from our distinguished panel, offers its own perspective on how our employment and taxation laws could and should adapt to the changing workplace and behavioural patterns of the UK's working population.

 Chair: Marian Bloodworth, Kemp Little LLP and Chair of ELA Training Committee

 Pinsent Masons Professor of Taxation Law; Worcester College Oxford; Director of Legal Research, Centre for Business Taxation; Joint Editor, British Tax Review, with special interests in tax policy and design of taxation.
 She is a member of the Institute for Fiscal Studies Tax Law Review Committee and authored a report for that Committee in 2001 entitled ‘Employed or Self-employed?
 Tax Classification and the Changing Labour Market’.